Part-time Work Options in Finland for International Students

 • You can find off-campus part-time job opportunities in the local newspapers and job sites.

 Part-time income will not be enough to pay for the entire study expenses.
-Also, getting a job after completing your studies may require knowledge of a certain level of the Finnish language.
+Also, getting a job after completing your studies may require a certain level of knowledge of the Finnish language.
 Even if you work part-time, you need to pay income tax in Finland.
 The tax amount depends on the nature of your job and salary.
 Non-European students have more job restrictions in comparison to EU/EEA nationals.

 A: